giltayar/module-resolution-from-the-ground-up/02-browser-module-resolution/01-browser-relative-path/README.md

 # 01 How does module resolution work in the browser for relative paths?

 Reminder: module resolution is how we interpret the "specifier" in `import {something} from '*specifier*'`.
-This section deals with how this interpretation works in the browser.
+This chapter deals with how this interpretation works in the browser.

 While importing can also be done with `const {something} = require('*specifier*')`, the browser doesn't support this.
 It only supports ESM `import`.